Stray3rdBorn/FileOperations/README.md

 # FileOperations
-Sorting algorithms using file operations in C++.
+Sorting & Searching algorithms using file operations in C++.